etetteh/covidECTRA/README.md

 ## Pretraining
 ###
-We created a 50K custom WordPiece vocabulary file for all our implementation.
+We created a 50K uncased custom WordPiece vocabulary file for all our implementation.

 ### Create Whole-Word Masking (WWM) pretaining data
 The following code (adapted from [BERT](https://github.com/google-research/bert)) creates the whole-word masking pretraining data.
 The code below creates the data for the small-model.
 To create the data for the base-model, change the values of `max_seq_length` to 512, and `max_predictions_per_seq` to 79.